The Mystery of Limerence: Signs, Causes, And How To Cope

-You may not be familiar with the term “limerence,” but you may have known and lived it.
+You may not be familiar with the term “limerence,” but you may have lived it.
+It is like a strong passion for someone, blurring the lines between infatuation and obsession.

 “The goal of limerence is not possession, but a kind of merging, a “oneness,” the ecstatic bliss of mutual reciprocation.”

-Limerence often comes on unexpectedly and makes the person feel flustered by their intense feelings for their object of fascination.
+Limerence can strike unexpectedly, leaving the individual flustered and consumed by their intense emotions for their object of fascination.

 Do you think you’re emotionally damaged, but don’t know its signs?